 The Society for Creative Anachronism (SCA) is a world-wide historical recreation society with branches in the USA, Canada, Europe, New Zealand, Australia and parts of Asia.
 The Kingdom of Lochac covers Australia and New Zealand.
 The branch that covers all of Tasmania is called the Barony of Ynys Fawr.

 Our newcomer contact is Mathew Bingley, known in the Society by his chosen name of Baron Gershom of Ravensdale.
 Email him at email@example.com.
 He’ll answer your questions about this unusual pastime.

 Each Barony is led by a landed Baronage, who represent and advise the Crown.
-Again, in practice this is usually a Baron and Baroness, but not always – we have had two Baronesses reign together.
+This is often a Baron and Baroness, although recently we had two Baronesses reign together.

 Groups are run by volunteer officers.
 The responsibilities of running a group do not rest solely with the Crown; there is a well-organised civil service to take care of the day-to-day tasks involved in ruling such a large organisation.
 Seneschals oversee the daily affairs; Marshals supervise the fighting and safety regulations; the Arts and Sciences Minister encourages the practice and research of medieval arts and sciences; and scores of other people keep the whole organisation running.